Supervised Detection of Strongly-Labelled Whale Calls

 Model evaluation

-The evaluation dataset is composed of two new site-year deployments, not yet published as parts of the ATBFL dataset.
-They contain the same cetacean species as in the development dataset but from different sites in Antarctica and/or different time periods.
-Those datasets will be used as independent evaluation sets to get more detailed insights into the generalization performance of models, and an overall evaluation scoring will also be computed to have the global ranking of models.
+The evaluation set is composed of two new site-year datasets, not yet published as parts of the ATBFL library.
+They contain the same whale species as in the development set but from different sites in Antarctica and/or different time periods.
+Those two datasets will be used as independent evaluation datasets to get more detailed insights into the generalization performance of models, and an overall evaluation scoring will also be computed to have the global ranking of models.

 Annotation

-Within the IWC-SORP ATBFL project, the same annotation setup as the development dataset has been used for the evaluation dataset.
+Still within the IWC-SORP Acoustic Trends Project, the same annotation setup as for the development set was used for the evaluation set.
 In addition to that, to ensure the highest quality of evaluation annotations, a two-phase multi-annotator campaign has been specially designed for this challenge, including a complete re-annotation of all evaluation data, plus a double-checking procedure of the most conflictual cases.
 The complete protocol and associated results will be released at the end of the data challenge.

 Metrics

-The evaluation metrics used is a 1D IoU (standing for Intersection over Inion), which basically looks at all the time when the predicted event overlaps with the ground truth event, divided by the total time spanning from the minimum start time to the maximum end time.
+The evaluation metrics used is a 1D IoU (standing for Intersection over Union) over the temporal axis, which basically looks at all the time when the predicted event overlaps with the ground truth event, divided by the total time spanning from the minimum start time to the maximum end time.
 To emphasize the importance of estimating an accurate number of calls (for example, for a downstream task of population density estimation), this metrics was customized to penalize model outputs with several detections overlapping with one single ground truth.
-For example, if 3 predicted sound events overlap with one single ground truth event, only one of the predicted sound events will be marked as a true positive (TP) and assigned as correct, and the rest will be marked as false positives (FP).
+For example, if 3 predicted sound events overlap with one single ground truth event, only one of the predicted sound events will be marked as a True Positive (TP) and assigned as correct, and the rest will be marked as False Positives (FP).
 TP are then computed counting all the prediction events which have been marked as correct.
 FP are all the prediction events which were not assigned to a ground truth.
 FN are all the ground truth events which have not been assigned any prediction.
-Recall, Precision and f1-score are then computed per-class and per-deployment.
+Recall, Precision and f1-score are then computed per-class and per-dataset.

 See more details on Github.